Multiple biliary hamartomas

 Multiple biliary hamartomas (MBHs) are a rare cause of multiple benign hepatic lesions.
 The condition is also known as von Meyenburg complexes, multiple bile duct hamartomas or biliary microhamartomas.
 Multiple biliary hamartomas are asymptomatic and usually found incidentally, when it is important to differentiate them from other causes of multiple liver lesions, particularly metastases.

-The prevalence of multiple biliary hamartomas (MBH) is ~3% at autopsy 1, however, prevalence on imaging is <1% as most hamartomas are <5 mm in size and often not detected.
-MBH is reportedly three times more common in women than men 2.
+The prevalence of multiple biliary hamartomas is ~3% at autopsy 1; however, prevalence on imaging is <1% as most hamartomas are <5 mm in size and often remain undetected.
+Multiple biliary hamartomas are reportedly three times more common in women than men 2.

 Multiple biliary hamartomas are known to be associated with: